SLO County votes to divorce waste management agency

 HF&H Consultants, a company that assists government agencies with waste management issues, developed a map that shows the vast majority of unincorporated SLO County could file for an exemption to SB 1383, which would likely save the county rate payers a significant amount of money.

-In line with multiple members of public who spoke out about the alleged corruption, Supervisor John Peschong noted 10 felony corruption charges against the previous board secretary, the IWMA staff’s history of destroying records and also failing to abide by the Public Records Act.
+In line with multiple members of the public who spoke out about the alleged corruption, Supervisor John Peschong noted 10 felony corruption charges against the previous board secretary, the IWMA staff’s history of destroying records and also failing to abide by the Public Records Act.

 “This is money taken from taxpayers,” Peschong said.
 “This organization cannot be trusted.”